TheWorldOfBacresia/quartz/content/notes/Capital Cities/Faymouth.md

 ### Infrastructure

 The city's docks are open around the clock, bringing goods too and from the city at a pace not seen anywhere else in Bacresia.
-Unlike the [[aethercore]] powered machines, goods are transported throughout the city by more traditional means.
+Unlike the [[notes/Encyclopaedia/Aethercore]] powered machines, goods are transported throughout the city by more traditional means.

 ### Districts